 Written submissions are required to be submitted via Turnitin and are checked for academic integrity.
 It is critical that, in order to avoid the potential for inadvertent plagiarism, that all works are appropriately referenced.
 Please ensure that you check the "originality" score in Turnitin once you submit your work.
 It is your responsibility to highlight any potential issues arising from this score, particularly if you believe that there is a specific reason for the high score.
 In general scores above 25% will be critically examined.

-If you are unsure of what the University considers plagiarism or how to reference material correctly, please visit our Skills4Study resource within your online module or via the student homepages.
+If you are unsure of what the University considers plagiarism or how to reference material correctly, please visit the Library website, our KnowHow resource within your module in Canvas or the Referencing and Academic Integrity training page.